marianasilva14/MinionJump-TomAndJerry_LPOO_FEUP/README.md

 # Test Design
 ## Listing of the expected final test cases:
-1. Test to the movement of the minion.
-2. Test randomness of the platform.
+1. Test randomness of the platform.
-3. Test out-of-bounds behaviour.
+2. Test out-of-bounds behaviour.
-4. Test player losing.
+3. Test player losing.
-5. Test randomness movement of the villain.
+4. Test randomness movement of the villain.
 5. Test highscore saving.